Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The relationship between micronutrient status and health follows a U-shaped curve for zinc, selenium, vitamin D, and iron.
 Excess is as harmful as insufficiency.

 Margaret Rayman documented this with precision for selenium in a review published in The Lancet: individuals whose status is already adequate derive no benefit from additional supplementation, and may even experience adverse effects (PubMed).
-The determining factor is not the dose ingested.
-It is the baseline status.
+The determining factor is not the dose ingested, but the baseline status.

 This principle applies to every bioactive in our formulas.
 And it governs our entire calibration process.